 To learn more about how you can control privacy settings and cookie management, click the link below pertaining to your web browser:

 In addition to cookies, we use “web beacons”, a web technology used to help track website or email usage information, that can be embedded on web pages and in emails.
 For example, web beacons in our marketing emails enable open tracking, which helps give us a general overview of our subscriber engagement.
 These can be blocked if you or your email client chooses not to display images.

 Log Files and Other Usage Statistics

-Lights Film School’s servers automatically record information including access logs, PHP error logs, and slow error logs, all of which is retained for 7 days.
-We also track usage statistics, such as when a student last logged into their account (aiding our support and troubleshooting efforts) and when a student saves their course progress (making it easy for them to pick up where they left off every time they login).
+Lights Film School’s Flywheel servers automatically record information including access logs, PHP error logs, and slow error logs, all of which is retained for 7 days.
+We also track usage statistics on both our WordPress-powered websites and our Teachable-powered one, such as when a student last logged into their account (aiding our support and troubleshooting efforts) and their progress through the course (making it easy for them to pick up where they left off every time they login).

 Does Lights Film School collect information from children?

 We are committed to protecting the privacy of children.
 Lights Film School’s websites, features, and services are not designed for or directed to children under the age of 18, since some of our teaching materials include films that are unrated and/or have received an “R” rating from the Motion Picture Association of America.
 In fact, per our Terms and Conditions, a student must be 18 years of age or older at the time of enrollment, unless parent or guardian approval is clearly provided.
 If a parent or guardian becomes aware that his or her child has provided us with information without their consent, then he or she should contact us.

 What does Lights Film School do with the information it collects from you?